-- Rosters, Bid Acceptance Forms, and Officer Update Forms must be submitted by established deadlines.
+- Rosters, Bid Acceptance Forms, Annual Report Updates, Officer Update Forms, etc. must be submitted by established deadlines.

-- At least one chapter representative must be in attendance at All-Council meetings.
+- At least one chapter representative must be in attendance at All-Presidents meetings.

-- Chapter must not have any major university judicial violations or currently be on judicial sanctioning.
+- Chapter must not have any major university judicial violations.

 Points to Consider